-Students explore the history and contemporary applications of concepts such as citizenship, national unity, secularism, and human rights, and explore central issues including universalism/relativism, tradition/modernity, and religion/state as they have developed in France and its colonies/former colonies since the 17th century.
-They take a series of required courses that includes Third Year Grammar and Composition, essential to achieving proficiency in French language, Introduction to French and Francophone Studies I and II, a course on francophone or postcolonial French literature and culture (French language literature from Africa, the Caribbean, Canada, or that bears on the history and legacies of colonialism) and the senior seminar-- the culmination of the undergraduate experience..
+The undergraduate major and concentration in French and Francophone Studies gives students an overview of the literature and history of the French and francophone world from the Middle Ages to the present.
+Students explore the history and contemporary applications of concepts such as citizenship, national unity, secularism, and human rights, and explore central issues including universalism/relativism, tradition/modernity, and religion/state as they have developed in France and its colonies/former colonies.
+They take a series of required courses that includes Advanced Grammar and Composition (essential to achieving proficiency in the French language), Introduction to French and Francophone History and Introduction to French and Francophone Literature (surveys of French and francophone history and literature from the Middle Ages to the present), and the Senior Seminar (which explores a different theme each year from both literary and historical angles).
+Students also take advanced electives on any aspect of French or francophone literature, culture, or history.

 The optional senior essay, written under the guidance of a faculty member at Columbia or during a student’s semester abroad, provides an initiation to scholarly research.
 It is a requirement to be eligible for departmental honors.